nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Acceptable values:**
 - `NAME` must be alphanumeric.
 - `FREE_TIME` must be a time slot within a weekly schedule.
-- `FREE_TIME` must be a time slot that has been added to the contact.
+- `FREE_TIME` must be a time slot already added to the contact.

 **Example(s):**
 - `deletetime n/Alex Yeoh  t/mon 1400 - mon 1600`
   This removes a time slot when Alex Yeoh is available from your contact list.

 Insert Image
   Deleted Time From: Alex Yeoh